-The PSAE is required by Illinois law to measure student performance in four academic areas: reading, mathematics, science, and writing.
+The PSAE is required by Illinois law to measure student performance in three academic areas: reading, mathematics, and science.
 In addition to meeting the state requirements, the PSAE must fulfill the requirements of the federal Elementary and Secondary Education Act, which requires states to develop and adopt (1) challenging content and student performance standards and (2) a set of high-quality student assessments to be used to determine the yearly performance of each public school.